Looking for ways to keep your phone charged while camping? These tips and hacks on charging your phone camping will keep you topped up!

 Pay for it

 Every now and then, it just makes sense to pay the extra money on a tent pitch in order to have electricity!
 I normally do this on a bike tour when all my devices have reached a point where they could do with a good charge up.
-This is when I also recharge my power banks.
+This is when I also recharge my power banks and portable power station.

 Ask a neighbour

 Camping at a site that has RVs, campervans and mobile homes?
 Why not ask someone if they wouldn't mind recharging your phone for you.
 You might make a new friend in the process!

 Although I think these aren't a great solution, I do have to mention hand crank devices.
 Generally, the power output on these is so low that full charging a phone at the most via this method would take days.
 You might get enough power in the battery for an emergency call out though using crank powered chargers.